What makes Hampta Pass a terrific crossover trek

 How to get fit for the Hampta Pass trek

-The Hampta Pass trek is classified as a trek of moderate.
-You trek up to an altitude of over 14, 380 feet.
+The Hampta Pass trek is classified as a moderate trek .
+You trek up to an altitude of over 14, 380 ft.
 You start from an altitude of 9,800 feet at Jobra and reach the highest point of 14,035 feet at Hampta Pass.
 Your first day of trekking- Jobra to Jwara sees a lot of altitude gain (9,800 ft to 11,000 ft).
 You have to make sure your lungs are strong for this.

 This is another area you should work on.
 There is a lot of trekking distance that you will cover in high altitude carrying your backpacks.
 You have to walk on uneven terrain during the trek.
 It could be taxing for your legs.
 For this, strengthening your legs will help.
 You can do some squats to strengthen them.
-Do around 3 sets of squats and calf raises with 8 squats and 20 calf raises in each set.
+Do around 3 sets of squats and calf raises with 8 squats and 20 calf raises in each set and work towards reaching your target in 3 weeks.

 Another aspect that will help you trek comfortably is flexibility.
 For this, you can do some stretching exercises – stretch your hamstrings, ankles, quadriceps, hip flexors, lower back muscles and shoulders regularly.
 On your trek, it is important that you arrive on the slopes with your muscles relaxed.
 Carrying a backpack, however light, can become a strain after a while.
 These exercises will help you to be in good shape before the trek.